30 Amazing lesson ideas using social media with students in your classroom

 Smooth… By using YouTube in the classroom, you can easily use some videos to show the generation of tomorrow what it used to be.
-They will get a more proper idea about how people were treated differently an how their lives were unalike now.
+In this example, they will get a more proper idea of the history of Martin Luther King.

 24. Let the student become the creator

-If your school offers the opportunity to use cameras or tablets, students can be set an assignment to write and produce.
-For example, if you have a marketing class, let them create an advertisment video.
+If your school offers the opportunity to use cameras or tablets, students can be set on an assignment to write and produce.
+For example, let them create an advertisement video if you have a marketing class.

 25. Mister Einstein

 Become the crazy science teacher you’ve always wanted to be!
-Who cares you haven’t got the means to create large scale experiments, a lot of crazy peeps already have done it for you!
+Who cares if you haven’t got the means to create large-scale experiments, a lot of crazy peeps already have done it for you!
 Just search down youtube.

-To know more about the 9 P’s, you can go to this blog where we wrote more about the digital rules.
+To learn more about the 9 P’s, you can go to this blog where we wrote more about the digital rules.